 “You can’t shoot me,” said Gideon with a nervous twitch.
 “The noise will have the whole village up here in no time.”

 Nat holstered his pistol, and the moonlight caught the long, steel blade of his hunting knife as he pulled it from its sheath.
 “I can do it nice and quiet if ya’ like,” he said.

 After throwing Gideon’s weapons in among the trees, the two men marched Gideon in silence down the slope for a hundred yards and then stopped.
 There they turned off the track and led him to where three horses stood tied down to a dried fallen tree.
-Martie forced Gideon back against one horse while Nat bound his hands at the wrists.
+Martie forced Gideon up against one horse while Nat bound his hands at the wrists.
 Together they shoved him roughly up into the saddle.